 - Corn contains high levels of beta-cryptoxanthin, a carotenoid with antioxidant properties, which is associated with lowering the risk of lung cancer.
-The higher the amount of beta-cryptoxanthin is consumed, the lower is the development of lung cancer.
+The higher the amount of beta-cryptoxanthin consumed, the lower the development of lung cancer.

 - A good source of vitamin B (thiamine), corn enhances the brain cell function and improves memory, by producing acetylcholine, a neurotransmitter that is important for the maintenance of memory capabilities.
 Any deficiency of this nutrient can trigger an impairment of brain function and cause Alzheimer’s disease.

 - The excellent folate and fiber quantities in corn are highly significant for cardiovascular health.
 Corn is loaded with both soluble and insoluble fibers, which are beneficial for reducing cholesterol levels and preventing the risk of contracting cardiovascular diseases.